fluffyfluffycake/MacGen/README.md

 *MacGen*
 ********
 A C++ program to create random mac addresses.
-To use, run python script and the output will be a random mac address.
+To use, compile source code and run .exe file.
+The output will be a random mac address.